Ana Maria (Ania) Camargo

 Jason works for Byggmeister, a preeminent remodeling and design firm.
 He has taught air-sealing at ABCD (Action for Boston Community Development), Weatherization Bootcamps, Train the Trainer events, SMOC Green Jobs Academy, Mass Green Initiative, and Roxbury Community College.
 He has personally trained over 150 green jobs students who are working in the field now.
 He has written air-sealing and insulation curriculum for MassCap.
 He assesses houses prior to energy-upgrade work-parties, leads HEET’s student outreach program, and speaks Spanish.

-Toby has worked in the field of executive education for thirty-five years, most recently at MIT and the Center for Quality of Management.
-She focuses on teaching managers how to put management systems and theory into practice.
+Toby has worked in the field of executive education for thirty-five years, most recently at MIT Sloan School of Management and the Center for Quality of Management.
+Her focus has been designing and delivering programs that engage leaders in putting management systems and theory into practice.
 One of her particular interests is discovering ways to use technology to enhance the educational experience.
-She has been active in political campaigns and with advocacy groups that target climate change issues by working for practical solutions.
+Toby has been active in political campaigns and with advocacy groups that work on practical solutions to target climate change.